The Search for the Ultimate Mai Tai is produced by Kevin Crossman, located in the San Francisco Bay Area.

 The Search for the Ultimate Mai Tai started when the original website launched in late 1998.
 We implemented a crude interactive website and received review submissions from Mai Tai fans globally.
 But, that website ceased active production a few years later and sat dormant for many years.

 In 2016, I became more actively interested in Tiki again and began to experiment with cocktails.
 This interest was largely sparked by my 50th birthday that was coming up in the spring of 2017, and the theme for the party was “Hawaii 5-0.”
 In December 2017 I relaunched the Search for the Ultimate Mai Tai as an Instagram account with the goal to post daily.
-Two-plus years later, after consistent posts on Instagram, we have now re-launched the Search for the Ultimate Mai Tai website.
+After two-plus years of consistent posts on Instagram, we re-launched the Search for the Ultimate Mai Tai website in January 2020.

 - Mai Tais